apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes.md

-# Developing an Autoscaler
+## Develope an autoscaler

-Autoscaler is the key of the self-managed streaming service.
-There are not enough resources available on the internet for us to learn to build our own autoscaler which makes this problem even more tricky.
+Having an autoscaler is critical to having a self-managed streaming service.
+There are not enough resources available on the internet for us to learn to build our own autoscaler, which makes this part of the workflow difficult.

-Autoscaler needs to scale up the number of task managers to drain the lag and keep up with the throughput.
-It will also scale down the minimum number of resources required to process the incoming traffic to save cost.
+The autoscaler scales up the number of task managers to drain the lag and to keep up with the throughput.
+It also scales down the minimum number of resources required to process the incoming traffic to reduce costs.
 We need to do this frequently while keeping the processing disruption to minimum.

-We have tuned the autoscaler intensively, so that we can meet the SLA for latency, and make trade off for cost.
-We also make the autoscaler application specific so that we can meet specific needs for certain applications.
+We extensively tuned the autoscaler to meet the SLA for latency.
+This tuning involved a cost trade off.
+We also made the autoscaler application-specific to meet specific needs for certain applications.
 Every decision has a hidden cost.
-We dive into the great details of autoscaler in Part 2 of this blog.
+The second part of this blog provides more details about the autoscaler.

-# Creating a Client Library for Steaming Job Development
+## Create a client library for steaming job development

-To deploy the job via Flink Kubernetes Operator, one has to be knowledgeable enough in the workings of kubernetes.
-The steps to create a single Flink job is:
+To deploy the job using the Flink Kubernetes Operator, you need to know about how Kubernetes works.
+The following steps explain how to create a single Flink job.

-1. Define a yaml file with proper specifications.
-This is an example:
+1. Define a YAML file with proper specifications.
+The following image provides an example.

 ```yaml
 apiVersion: flink.apache.org/v1beta1